agrosner/KBinding/README.md

 ### Create the UI

-Have our components that we use in `Anko` extend `BindingComponent<Activity, ViewModel>` for convenience collection and disposal of the bindings:
+Have our components that we use in `Anko` extend `BindingComponent<Activity, ViewModel>` for convenience collection and disposal of the observableBindings:

 ```kotlin
 class MainActivityLayout(mainActivityViewModel: MainActivityViewModel)